Flavourful, fine cheeses are known to have been produced in Finland already in the 13th century.

 Mustapekka (lit.
 "Black Peter") is a brand of flavoured cream cheeses manufactured by Valio Ltd.

 Mustapekka cheeses have a firm, sliceable consistency.
-There are currently four different flavour variations available:
+There are currently three different flavour variations available:

 - Mustapekka Mustapippuri (lit.
 "Black Peter Black pepper") is flavoured with paprika and coated with crushed black peppercorns.
 It has a strong, peppery taste.